-3. Commercial Recycling - establish commercial recycling options for commercial businesses and institutions.
+3. Commercial Recycling - establish recycling options for commercial businesses and institutions.
 Determine available recyclable materials, collection options, education, processing, storage, shipping, and marketing aspects.
 Sponsor a commercial recycling pilot to help determine region-specific costs.
-BC MOECCS is working on a ICI PPP report for the province, but no commitment has been made to include this material into an EPR program.
+The BC Ministry of Environment and Climate Change Strategy (MOECCS) is working on a ICI packaging and paper report for the province, but no commitment has been made to include this material into an EPR program.
 Region specific data will help to move this issue forward.